Level/bench/README.md

 - `--concurrency`: default 10
 - `--valueSize`: size of value, as a number in bytes or string with unit (e.g. `--valueSize 1kb`)

+### `batch-put`

+Same as `write`, but in batches rather than singular puts.
+Perform concurrent `batch()` operations on random string keys and values.
+Options:

+- `-n`: amount of operations, default 1e6
+- `--batchSize`: default 1000
+- `--chained`: boolean flag, default false, use chained batch
+- `--concurrency`: default 1
+- `--valueSize`: size of value, as a number in bytes or string with unit (e.g. `--valueSize 1kb`)

 <!-- ### Other ideas

 - Write batches in different sizes (feature: define a matrix)